ikjordan/picozx81/README.md

 Press `Escape` to remove the keyboard display.
 The keyboard is also removed if another menu is selected

-If a ZX8x 40 key keyboard is being used, then set `DoubleShift` to `On` and remove the menu by pressing and releasing shift twice and then pressing `0` within one second of releasing shift
+If a ZX8x 40 key keyboard is being used and `DoubleShift` is enabled, the menu can be removed by pressing and releasing shift twice and then pressing `0` within one second of releasing shift

 ## Loading and saving options
 The emulator supports the loading  `.p`, `.81`, `.o` and `.80` files from micro SD Card.
 It can save in `.p` and `.o` format.